Gambling in China: Mainland China

-While some aspects of mainland Chinese law apply in Hong Kong, certain forms of gambling are legal and regulated in Hong Kong.
-The Law of Hong Kong is based on English common law, having been a British territory until 1997.
-Gambling in Hong Kong has been regulated since 1977.
-The Hong Kong Jockey Club organizes much of the legal betting in the region.
+As authorities intensify efforts to curb such activities, gambling in secluded locations, and mobile gambling setups designed to evade police detection, are increasingly prevalent, particularly in rural regions of provinces like Yunnan, Shanxi, and Anhui.

 Macau

+Macau is a special administrative region of China and is the only place in China where casino gambling is legal.

 Gambling in Macau has been legal since the 1850s, when it was a Portuguese colony.
 The region has a history of gambling on traditional Chinese games.
 Gambling in Macau now primarily takes place in Western-style casinos; in 2007, Macau overtook the Las Vegas Strip in gaming revenues.
 As of 2016, 38 casinos operate in Macau, and the region's annual gambling revenues exceed US$27.9 billion.

+On 20 December 2024, CCP general secretary Xi Jinping, while speaking on the occasion of the 25th anniversary of Macau's return from Portuguese to China, encouraged the region to diversify its economy away from casinos.